The Challenges

 • Critical space constraints in the building make it impossible to separate vehicle maintenance from general staff movement, so the “clean” administrative areas flow into “dirty” equipment workshops which violate present-day standards.

-Much of the maintenance facility is outdated, falling behind present-day safety and security standards.
+Much of the operations facility is outdated, falling behind present-day safety and security standards.

 • Vehicles and equipment needed for city services have significantly increased in size to the point that some are too tall to enter the facility at all.